turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 # What is a function?

 * An action in our code
-* A function has a specific job, and it sits around waiting to be asked to to it's job
+* A function has a specific job, and it sits around waiting to be asked to do it's job
-* It can have a very small (add two numbers) or very big job (find the standard deviation of 1 million numbers)
+* It can have a very small job (add two numbers together) or a very big job (find the standard deviation of 1 million numbers)
 * We get to write them so we have control over what their jobs are

 ^ You've seen these before - in JavaScript they are also called functions; in Ruby they are called methods.
 This is the meat of a program - without functions we can't do much.